dashpradeep99/docker-complete-tutorial/5-content-trust.md

 individuals or organizations.
 Docker’s content trust supports users and automated processes pipelines.

-Content trust is currently only available for users of the public Docker Hub.
-It is currently not available for the Docker Trusted Registry or for private registries.
+Docker Content Trust works with Docker Hub as well as Docker Trusted Registry (with Notary integration experimental feature in 1.4).

 ## Prerequisites